Keeping Prescription Drugs Safe

 In Phase I clinical testing, a relatively small number of volunteers, perhaps 20-80 people, receive the drug with the primary goal of determining whether it is safe to use in people.
 Usually, several different treatment doses and/or strategies are tested.
 Phase I tests usually require about 1-2 years to complete.

 The goal of Phase II clinical testing is to continue testing safety while looking for the first signs of whether the drug offers any benefits.
-Anywhere from a 100-300 patient volunteers participate in these two-year phase II trials.
-Some trials are controlled, meaning that those taking the test drug are compared to those taking a similar looking inactive pill (placebo) or another treatment for the disease.
-These volunteers are often seeking an alternative approach to treatment.
+Anywhere from a 100-300 patient volunteers participate in these 2-year phase II trials.
+Some trials are controlled, meaning that those taking the test drug are compared to those taking a placebo (disguised to appear the same as the treatment) or a standard treatment for the disease.
+These volunteers are often not responding to current treatments or are seeking an alternative approach to treatment.

 Clinical testing does not necessarily stop once a drug is FDA-approved.
 Post marketing surveillance trials are conducted to learn more about the drug’s long-term risks, benefits, and optimal use, or to test the product in different groups of people.